Does my medical history matter after I place a child for adoption?

 Information About Your Pregnancy

 What happens during your pregnancy can change your child’s medical history.
 For example, if you used alcohol or drugs before you realized that you were pregnant, this may have an impact on your child’s future health.
 Disclosing information about your pregnancy might make you feel nervous.
+Most pregnant women know that the surgeon general recommends no smoking or alcohol during pregnancy.
 However, being honest doesn’t mean that adoptive parents will not adopt your child.
 It simply gives your baby the best opportunity to grow up in an environment where people understand and support his or her medical needs.
+If you are concerned about anything you’ve taken during pregnancy, check with the Dept. of Health and Human Services for more information.

 Information About Your Child’s Birth